-- 9.2.2 A pupil who is suspended under this section is suspended from his or her school and from engaging in all school-related activities. - 9.2.3 A Principal may suspend a pupil under 9.2 for up to 20 school days and, in considering how long the suspension should be, the Principal shall take into account the mitigating factors, as well as the other factors, set out in 9.04 above. - 9.2.4 When a Principal suspends a pupil under 9.2, the pupil shall be assigned to a program for suspended pupils, as established by the Board in accordance with any policies or guidelines issued by the Minister.
+- 9.2.2 A pupil who is suspended under this section is suspended from his or her school and from engaging in all school-related activities. - 9.2.3 A Principal may suspend a pupil under 9.2 for up to 20 school days and, in considering how long the suspension should be, the Principal shall take into account the mitigating factors, as well as the other factors. - 9.2.4 When a Principal suspends a pupil under 9.2, the pupil shall be assigned to a program for suspended pupils, as established by the Board in accordance with any policies or guidelines issued by the Minister.